Whole Home Detox: Easiest Ever DIY Laundry Detergent

 - 1 Cup Oxy Clean, optional

-Is it Green?
-Ecos and Rockin’ Green laundry detergent are 100% crunchy-approved.
-The Fels-Naptha soap on the other hand, probably not.
-I’m okay with that.
-I know the rest of the ingredients are pretty naturally occurring.
-If I wanted to go au natural, I could use Dr. Bronner’s bar soap.
+All ingredients except the the Fels-Naptha soap is 100% crunchy approved.
+If I wanted to go totally natural, I could use Dr. Bronner’s bar soap.
 It will cost me more ($4.50 a bar), but it is a fair trade, organic soap.
 Note: I would NOT use this soap on my cloth diapers!
 I only use soap specifically formulated for cloth diapers.

 So, has anyone out there been making their own laundry soap?
 What did you think of it?
 Is there anyone, who after reading this post, would consider making your own DIY detergent?
 If so, would you make the liquid or the powder?